nprapps/nprapps.github.com/_posts/2013-02-14-app-template-redux.markdown

 Developing in the newsroom is fast-paced and comes with a different set of priorities than when you're coding for a technology product team.
 There are three salient Boyerisms I've picked up in my month as an NP-Rapper that sum up these differences:

 1. **Servers are for chumps.** Newsrooms aren't exactly making it rain.
 Cost-effectiveness is key.
 Servers are expensive and maintaining servers means less time to make the internets.
 Boo and boo.
+(We're currently running only one production server, an [EC2 small instance](http://aws.amazon.com/ec2/pricing/#on-demand) for running scheduled jobs.
+It does not serve web content.)

 2. **If it doesn't work on mobile, it doesn't work.** Most of our work averages 10 to 20 percent mobile traffic.
 But for our [elections app], 50 percent of users visited our [Big Board] on their phone.
 (And it wasn't even responsive!)
 Moral of the stats: A good mobile experience is absolutely necessary.